OpenFn/wcs-wildmeat/README.md

 ## Connection to OpenFn.org
+For authorized users, see the OpenFn `Wildmeat` project for the live integration and job configuration settings.
-See the [`WCS Docs`](https://openfn.github.io/wcs/wildmeat/) for solution documentation.
-See the OpenFn `Wildmeat` project for the live integration.
+See the [`WCS Docs`](https://openfn.github.io/wcs/wildmeat/) page for solution documentation.

 **N.B. that all commits to the `master` branch will auto-deploy to OpenFn.org and WCS's live integration implementation.**